 1998 Melinda Meders, Friends of Extension; owner/operator, Madera County Farm

 2006 Steven D. Rystrom, Butte County rice grower; former director, California Rice Commission

 2007 Peter K. Thor, president, Bellissimo Foods; former executive vice president of Tri Valley Growers

-2005 Joe Zanger, chair AIC Advisory Board; general partner of Casa de Fruta; chair, international trade committee for the California Farm Bureau
+2005 Joe Zanger, chair AIC Advisory Board; general partner of Casa de Fruta; former chair, international trade committee for the California Farm Bureau

 Appendix E. Representative Publications, 1985-2007